Forum of Theodosius: Column of Theodosius

-Its shaft, decorated with relief sculpture depicting this emperor's victory over the barbarians, was surmounted by a marble effigy.
+Its column, decorated with relief sculpture depicting this emperor's victory over the barbarians, was surmounted by a marble effigy.
 An internal spiral staircase allowed technicians to reach the top of the column (a stylite monk lived there towards the end of the mid-Byzantine period).
 The statue of Theodosius collapsed during the earthquake of 478 although the column remained standing.
 It had no statue until 506 when a new statue of Anastasius I Dicorus was erected instead.
 Emperor Alexios V was executed in 1204 by being thrown from the column.
 The column remained standing until the end of the 15th century, and some pieces of it were re-used in the construction of the Beyazıt Hamamı (Bath of Patrona Halil).

 Basilica

 Excavations for the foundation trenches of the Faculty of Letters and Sciences of Istanbul University uncovered the remains of three basilicas.
 Their identities and names are unknown, and so they are called Basilicas "A", "B", and "C".

 Basilica A is the only Justinianian-era (527–565) basilica whose plan is known.
 It had several distinct characteristics.
 Its central space was nearly square, with two side courtyards.
 The narthex on the west side connected with the courtyards.
 The intervals between the columns separating the basilica's naves were closed off by balustrade slabs.
 The capitals resembled those at Hagia Sophia, also built by Justinian.
 The large pulpit (ambo) found in Basilica A is one of the few surviving ambos from the early Byzantine period and is kept in the garden of the Hagia Sophia.